His years spent as an assistant interior designer, specialising in lighting, changed the way Antony approached photography.

 He attended a photography course at The University of The West Indies, where he discovered light in a new way through the methods and teachings of Desmond Clarke, Dean Collins, Tony Corbell and Monte Zucker.
 He amassed an arsenal of as many video and print publishings from these gurus as he could find, and began his journey to becoming the go-to person for photographic lighting in his home, Trinidad and Tobago.

 Antony's approach to making a photograph is deliberate and precise, manipulating light to capture as much of the final image on the sensor as possible.
 He is not one to "fix it in post".

-Encouraged by the success of his hosting photographic workshops and talks in the Caribbean with some of the profession's renowned educators, Antony started his "Language of Light" - photographic lighting workshop series in 2013 and is involved with a community outreach programme that teaches high school students the fundamentals of photography.
+Encouraged by the success of his hosting photographic workshops and talks in the Caribbean with some of the profession's renowned educators, Antony started his "Language of Light" - photographic lighting workshop series in 2013 and now also teaches photography at the University of the West Indies.

 Scully's work can be seen in print publications and on billboards and has been exhibited in Trinidad & Tobago, New York and London.

 For some more insight, head over to an interview with Antony at A BigBox of Crayons